wahltinez/small-business-guide/06-digital-advertising.md

 [Google AdWords][16] is arguably the longest-lived, most successful digital advertising platform in existence.
-Since Google AdWords is mainly used to deliver advertising to users of Google Search, what the users are looking for is used as the most important.
-Even though it is an extremely powerful tool, compared to Facebook Ads, it can be significantly more difficult to maximize the benefit of using Google AdWords.
+Since Google AdWords is mainly used to deliver advertising to users of Google Search, what the users are looking for is used as the most important signal.
+Even though it is an extremely powerful tool, compared to Facebook Ads, it can be significantly more difficult to maximize the benefit of using Google AdWords – partly due to its complexity but also because developing successful advertising campaigns requires knowledge and practice.